entirelymagic/Programming-Cheat-Sheet/README.md

 ]
 ```

-- There is now a user registration endpoint at \
+- There is now a user registration endpoint at  F
   <http://127.0.0.1:8000/api/v1/dj-rest-auth/registration/>.

 # 5. SQL